hosseini15mf/ml-kunskapskontroll-2/readme.md

 To be able to run this project you need to:
-1. Open a terminal and go to this project root folder path
+1. Open a terminal (powershell) and go to this project root folder path
 2. Unzip the zipped files by running **Expand-Archive -Path rf_model.zip -DestinationPath ./** and **Expand-Archive -Path best_model.zip -DestinationPath ./** in the terminal
 3. Run **pip install -r requirements.txt** in the terminal